Currently Available Preclinical Models

 Models Under Development: Adolescents and Young Adults (AYA)

-With the help of the Nicki Leach Foundation, our lab is working to develop preclinical models for glioblastoma brain tumors found in adolescents and young adults (AYA).
+Our lab is working to develop preclinical models for glioblastoma brain tumors found in adolescents and young adults (AYA).
 This group of tumors is biologically distinct and unique from glioblastoma tumors seen in older patients.
 Thus, this group warrants its own preclinical models to develop effective therapies.
 A newly uncovered misconception with this age group is that although AYA traditionally have significantly longer survival than older patients, while the the older age group’s cancer survival has been improving overall, AYA has not experienced any increase in survival and now may have worse survival than the older patients.
 This is likely due to improper models to develop effective therapies for this age category.